DevExpress/devextreme-reactive/README_DEVELOPERS.md

 ## Tests and CI

+We follow the [Test-driven development](https://en.wikipedia.org/wiki/Test-driven_development) approach.
+There is a simple rule - 'Each PR should contain a test if possible'.
+It means, if PR contains a bug fix, it should contain a [regression test](https://en.wikipedia.org/wiki/Regression_testing), if PR contains a feature implementation, it should contain tests for the new functionality etc.

+We recommend run tests and execute linters locally before creating PR.

 ## Commit Message & Pull Request Title Guidelines

-We are using the [Conventional Commits](https://www.conventionalcommits.org) specification for PR's naming.
+We are using the [Conventional Commits](https://www.conventionalcommits.org) specification for PR names.
+Be sure, your pull request follows this specification.